1/6 panel probes Trump pressure on Pence to reject election

 The committee will hear from Greg Jacob, the vice president’s counsel who fended off Eastman’s ideas for Pence to carry out the plan; and retired federal judge Michael Luttig, who called the plan from Eastman, his former law clerk, “incorrect at every turn.”

+In prepared opening remarks for the committee obtained by The Associated Press, Jacob said that Pence studied the law and the history before Jan.
+6 and concluded that the Constitution’s framers “could not possibly have intended to empower the vice president to reject duly ascertained electoral votes, or to unilaterally suspend the constitutionally mandated vote counting proceedings.”

+The law “is not a plaything for presidents or judges to use to remake the world in their preferred image,” Jacob said in the statement.
+When leaders “break, twist and fail to enforce our laws in order to achieve their partisan ends, or to accomplish frustrated policy objectives they consider existentially important, they are breaking America,” he said.

-In a written statement to the committee published Thursday by CNN, Luttig refers to Jan.
-6 as a “war on America’s democracy” and says that if Pence had adhered to Trump’s demands to overturn the election, “America would immediately have been plunged into what would have been tantamount to a revolution within a paralyzing constitutional crisis.”
+Luttig, in his remarks, refers to Jan.
+6 as a “war on America’s democracy” in his written statement to the committee.
+In the statement published Thursday by CNN, he said that if Pence had adhered to Trump’s demands to overturn the election, “America would immediately have been plunged into what would have been tantamount to a revolution within a paralyzing constitutional crisis.”

 Thursday’s session is also expected to divulge new evidence about the danger Pence faced that day as the mob stormed the Capitol shouting “hang Mike Pence!” with a gallows on the Capitol grounds as the vice president fled with senators into hiding.
 Nine people died in the riot and its aftermath.